Don't Review Broken Code

 What happens when a gate fails

-It's not "something broke, figure it out."
-It's the exact gate name, the exact command, the exact exit code, the truncated output with the first few lines of the error.
-The agent bounces back to execute, fixes the issue, and calls haiku_run_next again.
+The agent doesn't get back "something broke, figure it out."
+It gets the gate name, the command that failed, and the first few lines of the failure output — enough to land on the specific error without re-running anything.
+The agent bounces back to execute, fixes the issue, ticks again.
 The orchestrator re-runs the gates — no human intervention, no review agents, no context switch — and if they pass, advancement resumes.

 - Cheap failures stay cheap.
 A typecheck error should cost a typecheck run, not a full review cycle.